INTRODUCTION TO ALTADENA

 Tim Dundon (aka “Zeke the Shiek” aka “The Guru of Doo Doo” aka “The Sodfather“) was born in Altadena in 1942.
 His family lived adjacent to Mountain View Cemetery.
 In his 20s, as a plasterer, he fireproofed buildings.
 He later got into ironwork… and boxing… and pill-popping (bennies, reds, Percodan and more).
 He raised snakes, had a pet coyote, and hung out at Zorthian Ranch.
 It was only after dropping acid that he graduated to the so-called “gateway drug,” marijuana.
 A weed shortage in 1967 led to a new found interest in gardening.
 Gardening was the gateway to composting.
 That interest in composting turned into an obsession.

 He was arrested in 1985 for cultivation, sales to a narcotics officer and possession of mushrooms with intent to distribute.
-Out on bail he was arrested for possession yet again.
+Out on bail, he was arrested for possession yet again.
 He defended himself in court as his alter-ego, Zeke the Sheik, and ended up serving eighteen days.
 In 1990 his huge compost pile (located on land owned by Mountain View Cemetery) burst into flames — bacteria and fungi give off considerable heat as they feast on compost.
 In 1999, his pile had grown to a height of more than forty feet and he ran afoul of zoning officials.
 The cemetery was faced with possible fines and the pile was bulldozed.
-Dundon still lives and composts in Altadena in the Mountain View home that grew up in that is now full of lush vegetation growing from rich soil and shared with geese, ducks, chickens.
+Dundon still lives and composts in Altadena in the Mountain View home that he grew up in.
+That home is now full of lush vegetation growing from the rich soil and shared with geese, ducks, chickens.

 In 1935, Joseph and Julius Nuccio opened Nuccio’s Nurseries in Alhambra and specialized in Azaleas and Camellias, they sell over 600 species of the latter.
 In 1946 their father, Giulio Nuccio, bought forty acres of land in Altadena at the nursery’s present location.
 Today it’s managed by Tom and Jim Nuccio.